 - Cook the pasta or ramen in boiling water and 1 teaspoon of oil.
 When done, drain and set aside, reserving 3/4 cup of water from cooking.

-- Heat the remaining oil in your fry pan, and add the sunflower seeds and rehydrated onions.
+- Heat the remaining oil in your frying pan, then add the sunflower seeds and rehydrated onions.
 Cook over medium heat for two minutes.

 - Next, add the broth, brown sugar, garlic, and other desired spices, and add the reserved 3/4 cup of water.